 We have hundreds of sensors collecting massive amounts of data points every day; the resulting data sets are huge.
 Over time, we have allocated resources and tools to help us manage and harvest the value from this data.
 For those getting started, realize that the potential of data doesn’t require a vast network of sensors in the beginning; it starts with understanding how to manage and optimize whatever sensor data is available.

 Intel IT started small and experienced a learning curve in mining and integrating data across multiple sources.
 We then were able to identify what was most important in the vast sea of information and we soon discovered actionable insights.
 Our algorithm development started with a single variable, then we slowly added complexity.
 Now, our analytics activities have grown to support increasing amounts data, in addition to more traditional sources.
 I’m confident that as others undertake this journey, they will also realize the benefits they can obtain from their own data.

-Read our paper for additional information, and then begin to put your data to work.
+Read our paper for additional information, or our recently published 2016-2017 Intel IT Annual Performance Report, “Accelerating the Pace of Business through IT Innovation,” and then begin to put your data to work.
 You will be amazed at the results!